bigfix/developer.bigfix.com/site/pages/rest-api/api/baseline.md

 {% restapi "/api/baseline/{site type}/{site name}/{id}/sync", "GET", "Responds with a synchronized version of the baseline with the specified {id}." %}
 **Request:** URL is all that is required

-**Response:** If the request succeeds, the response is the XML synchronized representation of the baseline and the value of the `SyncStatus` attribute is set to `Synchronized` in all the baseline's components. the suynchronized baseline XML representation can be then used with the POST method to update the original copy of the baseline stored in the database.
-If the request fails for any reason, no baseline component is syncronized and the value of the SyncStatus attribute is not updated.
+**Response:** If the request succeeds, the response is the XML synchronized representation of the baseline and the value of the `SyncStatus` attribute is set to `Synchronized` in all the baseline's components.
+The synchronized baseline XML representation can be then used with the POST method to update the original copy of the baseline stored in the database.
+If the request fails for any reason, no baseline component is syncronized and the value of the `SyncStatus` attribute is not updated.

 **Response Schema:** BES.xsd.
 {% endrestapi %}

-{% restapi "/api/baseline/{site type}/{site name}/{id}/sync", "POST", "Ovewrites the baseline definition in the database with the synchronized version." %}
+{% restapi "/api/baseline/{site type}/{site name}/{id}/sync", "POST", "Overwrites the baseline definition in the database with the synchronized version." %}
-**Request:** Complete XML representation of the synchronized baseline obtained running the GET method against the "/api/baseline/{site type}/{site name}/{id}/sync" resource.
+**Request:** Complete XML representation of the synchronized baseline obtained running the GET method against "/api/baseline/{site type}/{site name}/{id}/sync".

 **Request Schema:** BES.xsd.

-**Response:** If the request succeeds, the response is the XML synchronized representation of the baseline and the value of the SyncStatus attribute is set to Synchronized in all the baseline's components.
-If the request fails for any reason, no baseline component is syncronized and the value of the SyncStatus attribute is not updated.
+**Response:** If the request succeeds, the response is the XML synchronized representation of the baseline and the value of the `SyncStatus` attribute is set to `Synchronized` in all the baseline's components.
+If the request fails for any reason, no baseline component is syncronized and the value of the `SyncStatus` attribute is not updated.
- If the request fails for any reason, no baseline component is syncronized, the value of the SyncStatus attribute is not updated and an HTTP 400 or HTTP 500 response is returned.
+ If the request fails for any reason, no baseline component is syncronized, the value of the `SyncStatus` attribute is not updated and an HTTP 400 or HTTP 500 response is returned.

  **Response Schema:** BESAPI.xsd.
 {% endrestapi %}